xingwangsfu/caffe-yolo/README.md

 ## Requirements

-   a) Caffe, pycaffe
+   * Caffe, pycaffe

-   b) Opencv2
+   * Opencv2

 ## Copyrights

 According to the LICENSE file of the original code,

-   a) Me and original author hold no liability for any damages
+   * Me and original author hold no liability for any damages

-   b) Do not use this on commercial!
+   * Do not use this on commercial!